ErreurDeSyntaxe/foundations-rps/README.md

 The algorithm checks the input and compares it to its own randomly determined hand.
 It displays one of three possible messages.
 It starts a new game.

+# Second Entry: Final Push

+I forgot to journal my experience writing this program, but I didn't forget to commit often.
+That's still a lesson learned from the first project: the recipe page.

+The whole project was way easier than some Redditors made me believe.
+It took about 3 to 4 hours of dedicated work to complete.
+I met all objectives and added one or two that I thought would be an appropriate challenge for my level.